 Paychex: Best TriNet Competitor for Small Businesses Wanting a Future PEO Option

+In comparing Trinet vs Paychex, Paychex wins when it comes to small businesses.
 TriNet is best suited for medium and large companies—so if you are a small company or even a solopreneur, consider an alternative like Paychex.
-While PEOs require fived or more employees, Paychex can nonetheless take you on for payroll and other HR tools until you reach that level.
+While PEOs require five or more employees, Paychex can nonetheless take you on for payroll and other HR tools until you reach that level.
 It’s one of the most customizable services on our list, providing basic plans and additional options (for additional prices).

 You can find Paychex on several of our best-of lists:

 - Payroll: Like ADP, you can get check-stuffing services or pay by pay card (TriNet has pay cards, but not check-stuffing).
-It offers automatic pay runs and customizable earning/deduction types, something most on our list do.
+It has a two-day direct deposit; most on our list, including TriNet, take longer.
 Paychex handles payroll tax payments and filings but may charge extra for year-end tax reporting.

 - Business tools: In addition to incorporation services, Paychex offers a wide range of business insurances, including workers’ compensation, liability, umbrella, cyber liability, and commercial property insurance.
 TriNet offers a few of these, like liability and workers’ comp, while ADP offers nearly as many as Paychex.

-- Strong HR tools: You get over 60 HR reports and access to HR and payroll professionals.
+- Strong HR tools: You get access to HR and payroll professionals.
 You get a dedicated payroll rep with higher plans (such as when using them as a PEO).
 The HR consultants can alert you of changes in local, state, or federal labor laws.
 It has a full range of HR tools, and like Rippling, you can add them as needed.
 However, unlike Rippling, they are not grouped into packages.

-- User reviews: With a user score of 4.06 out of 5 stars on several review sites, Paychex is middle-of-the-road for those on our list but much higher than TriNet, which earned 3.84 out of 5 from real-world customers.
-We have seen a trend toward increasing satisfaction, especially among employees.
+- User reviews: With a user score of 4.09 out of 5 stars on several review sites, Paychex is the lowest-scoring on our list but much higher than TriNet, which earned 3.7 out of 5 from real-world customers.
+We continue to see a trend toward increasing satisfaction, with its score rising by 0.03 in this update.

 - Serves solopreneurs: Sometimes, even a business of one can benefit from outsourcing its payroll and benefits.
 While you don’t need a PEO for this, Paychex is the only service on our list that offers a Solo Plan with self-employed payroll and tax services, incorporation services, and even a 401(k) for retirement planning.
 It can take a lot of the heavy work off your hands.